nsandstrom/amqp-messenger/README.md

 ```r
 use([prefix], Router)
 ```
-Add a router to server
+Add a router to server.

 ---